icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [Lightwood](https://github.com/mindsdb/lightwood) - A Pytorch based framework that breaks down machine learning problems into smaller blocks that can be glued together seamlessly with objective to build predictive models with one line of code.
 * [bayeso](https://github.com/jungtaekkim/bayeso) - A simple, but essential Bayesian optimization package, written in Python.
 * [mljar-supervised](https://github.com/mljar/mljar-supervised) - An Automated Machine Learning (AutoML) python package for tabular data.
 It can handle: Binary Classification, MultiClass Classification and Regression.
 It provides explanations and markdown reports.
+* [evostra](https://github.com/alirezamika/evostra) - A fast Evolution Strategy implementation in Python.
+* [Determined](https://github.com/determined-ai/determined) - Scalable deep learning training platform, including integrated support for distributed training, hyperparameter tuning, experiment tracking, and model management.
+* [PySyft](https://github.com/OpenMined/PySyft) - A Python library for secure and private Deep Learning built on PyTorch and TensorFlow.
+* [PyGrid](https://github.com/OpenMined/PyGrid/) - Peer-to-peer network of data owners and data scientists who can collectively train AI models using PySyft
+* [sktime](https://github.com/alan-turing-institute/sktime) - A unified framework for machine learning with time series

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization
+* [DataVisualization](https://github.com/Shanky-21/Data_visualization) - A Github Repository Where you can Learn Datavisualizatoin Basics to Intermediate level.
+* [Cartopy](https://scitools.org.uk/cartopy/docs/latest/) - Cartopy is a Python package designed for geospatial data processing in order to produce maps and other geospatial data analyses.
 * [SciPy](https://www.scipy.org/) - A Python-based ecosystem of open-source software for mathematics, science, and engineering.
 * [NumPy](https://www.numpy.org/) - A fundamental package for scientific computing with Python.
 * [AutoViz](https://github.com/AutoViML/AutoViz) AutoViz performs automatic visualization of any dataset with a single line of Python code.
 Give it any input file (CSV, txt or json) of any size and AutoViz will visualize it.
 See <a href="https://towardsdatascience.com/autoviz-a-new-tool-for-automated-visualization-ec9c1744a6ad?source=friends_link&sk=c9e9503ec424b191c6096d7e3f515d10">Medium article</a>.
 * [Numba](https://numba.pydata.org/) - Python JIT (just in time) compiler to LLVM aimed at scientific Python by the developers of Cython and NumPy.
-* [Mars](https://github.com/mars-project/mars) - A tensor-based framework for large-scale data computation which often regarded as a parallel and distributed version of NumPy.
+* [Mars](https://github.com/mars-project/mars) - A tensor-based framework for large-scale data computation which is often regarded as a parallel and distributed version of NumPy.
 * [NetworkX](https://networkx.github.io/) - A high-productivity software for complex networks.
 * [igraph](https://igraph.org/python/) - binding to igraph library - General purpose graph library.
 * [Pandas](https://pandas.pydata.org/) - A library providing high-performance, easy-to-use data structures and data analysis tools.
+* [ParaMonte](https://github.com/cdslaborg/paramonte) - A general-purpose Python library for Bayesian data analysis and visualization via serial/parallel Monte Carlo and MCMC simulations.
+Documentation can be found [here](https://www.cdslab.org/paramonte/).
 * [Open Mining](https://github.com/mining/mining) - Business Intelligence (BI) in Python (Pandas web interface) **[Deprecated]**
 * [PyMC](https://github.com/pymc-devs/pymc) - Markov Chain Monte Carlo sampling toolkit.
 * [zipline](https://github.com/quantopian/zipline) - A Pythonic algorithmic trading library.